ew947202/obsidian_vault/00 Meta/02 PTIs/New keyboard.md

 ---
 ### Description
-- User is requesting a new keyboard since her's no longer has the G key -
+- User is requesting a new keyboard since hers no longer has the G key -

 ---